eniac/flamingo/README.md

 -i [number of iterations]
 -p [parallel or not]
--o [neighborhood size (multiplicative factor of 2logn)] -d [debug mode, if on then print all info]
+-o [neighborhood size (multiplicative factor of 2logn)] -d [debug mode, if True then output info for every agent]
 ```
 Flamingo supports batches of clients with size power of 2 from 128,
 e.g., 128, 256, 512.